 - Depressive mood, anxiety, or bipolar disorders (including a family history of these problems)

 - High stress

 If you have symptoms associated with PMS, see your health care provider.
 Your provider can help make a diagnosis and find a treatment or combination of therapies that may work best for you.

 You will need to chart your symptoms and their severity daily for 1 to 2 months.
 Your provider will take a detailed history of symptoms, do a physical and gynecologic examination to rule out other medical conditions, and perform a psychosocial evaluation.
 Laboratory and imaging studies may be used to rule out other conditions.

 Reducing stress, increasing exercise, and making dietary changes around the time of menstruation may prevent PMS symptoms from worsening.
 Supplementing the diet with certain vitamins and minerals, including calcium, vitamin B6, vitamin D, Omega-3 fatty acids, and others, may also help.
 Several studies show that women who exercise report less breast tenderness, fluid retention, personal stress, anxiety, and depression than those who do not exercise.

 Preventive measures and, in some cases, drug therapy, are most often used for treating PMS.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), for headaches and cramps, including ibuprofen (Advil, Motrin) and naproxen (Aleve)

-- Birth control pills, to stop ovulation and keep hormone levels stable
+- Birth control pills, to stop ovulation and stabilize hormone levels

 - Medroxyprogesterone acetate (Depo-Provera), to treat severe PMS (Depo-Provera halts ovulation temporarily, but may also trigger an increase in some PMS symptoms, such as increased appetite, weight gain, and depression)